All the medical aid jargon explained (2025)

 PPN

-This is a specific network for optical benefits.
+This is a specific network for optometry benefits.
 Some schemes require that you use this network for all your optometry needs.
 You can read more on the PPN website.

 Risk